The nursery is located at: Blackhaugh Farm (Spittalfield, PH1 4JZ).

-You are welcome to visit me at the farm to discuss your plans, collect orders or purchase plants and trees.
+You are welcome to organise a visit to meet me at the farm to discuss your plans, collect orders or purchase plants and trees.

 Blackhaugh Farm: Best route is to turn off the A9 either at Luncarty or Bankfoot.
 Going north in Bankfoot, turn right 1/2 mile into the village (signposted Perth but turn right again before reaching the A9) and head towards Murthly / Stanley.
 Turn left after 2 miles or so, go through Murthly, then cross the River Tay at Caputh.
 Lastly, turn right in the village towards Blairgowrie and then look out for the polytunnels on the right after the school.
 The farm entrance is just before the village of Spittalfield.
 Look for the Farm Shop sign.
 There’s a nice tea shop in the village too.